fanglaosi/ModelNet-O_PointMLS/README.md

-# PointMLS
+# ModelNet-O: A Large-Scale Synthetic Dataset for Occlusion-Aware Point Cloud Classification

-Implementation of the paper: ModelNet-O: A Large-Scale Synthetic Dataset for Occlusion-Aware Point Cloud Classification
+The code will be available soon.